zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

 ### Questions

-When searching for one IP per NC is there some where that we save all of the NC names.
-If I don't know the names ahead of time I will probably need to search through all of the IPs to get all of the NC names at one point and I could save it.
+When searching for one IP per NC is there some where that we save all of the NC names?
+If we don't know the names ahead of time I will probably need to search through all of the IPs to get all of the NC names at one point and I could save it.